Annuities Explained

 In other words, is downside protection needed over the long term?
 Positive returns over the last few decades suggest it may not always be beneficial.
 Instead, investing long-term money earmarked for an annuity in a well-balanced portfolio may offer a greater chance for higher returns.
 The insurance company knows this—that’s why they implement multi-year lock-ups.

-3. The Mechanics
+3. The mechanics

 Other considerations before buying an annuity include: